Undergraduate | LTU-JRN3MMJ | 2024

 - Digital Media

 Journalism graduates are increasingly expected to be jacks and jills of all trades, and masters of combining them.
 In this subject, you will build skills in multimedia storytelling.
 You will be creating an online multimedia feature story, incorporating text, video, audio, photography and data visualisation, using a range of platforms.
-This subject includes live sessions with the expectation of student attendance and participation.
+This subject includes live sessions with the expectation of student attendance and participation in either weekly online or face-to-face tutorials.
 These classes may fall in business hours.

-- Interactive elements assignment (1600 words equivalent) A set of interactive elements that will be used in the final multimedia package.
+- Multimedia story outline and interactive elements draft (1,600 words equivalent) A draft set of interactive elements that will be used in the final multimedia package and a detailed story outline.
 (30%)

-- Multimedia package (1600 words equivalent) The finished multimedia package, an in-class presentation, and a personal reflection on the process.
+- Multimedia package (1,600 words equivalent) The finished multimedia package and a personal reflection on the process.
 (50%)

 For textbook details check your university's handbook, website or learning management system (LMS).